andrecp/pipedev-presentation/README.md

 ## Ansible

 This tutorial is using Ansible!
-You should be able to do the same with another configuration management tool such as Puppet, Salt, Chef and etc.
+You should be able to do the same with any other configuration management tool such as Puppet, Salt, Chef and etc.

 https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html